Pace of Play Tips / Local Rules

 OUT OF BOUNDS: Homeowners’ property lines, walls, fences, streets and parking lots shall define out-of bounds when white stakes are not present.

-GROUND UNDER REPAIR: All newly sodded areas, landscaped areas, areas outlined by white lines, staked trees and embedded stones in the turf area are ground-under-repair from which play is prohibited.
+GROUND UNDER REPAIR: All newly sodded areas, areas outlined by white lines or stakes, staked trees and barren, compact desert soil with possible embedded stones located in the main area of the hole defined as 'The Fairway' are ground-under-repair from which play is prohibited.
 If a player’s ball lies within the area or if it interferes with the player’s stance or his intended swing, the player must take relief under rule 25-1.
+Divits, whether repaired or not, does not qualified.

-Cow, Havelina or coyote dung, anthills, and damage that is clearly identifiable as having been caused by animal hoofs, are to be treated as Ground Under Repair.
-Relief from damage due to animal hoofs is restricted to lie of ball and area of swing and is not permitted for stance.
+ANIMAL DAMAGE: Cow, Havelina or Coyote dung, anthills, and damage that is clearly identifiable as having been caused by animal hoofs, are to be treated as Ground Under Repair.
+Relief from these areas is restricted to the lie of the ball and area of your swing and is not permitted for stance.
+If your ball comes to rest in a barren area that has been destroyed by the rabbits, you do not get relief.
+If these areas are located in the actual fairway and not in the rough portion of the hole, you may take relief, no closer to the hole.
+If the animal had burrow into the ground and made a home, then you can take a one club relief.
 Rule 25-1 applies.

 EMBEDDED BALL: Through the green, a ball that is embedded in its own pitch mark in the ground, other than sand, may be lifted without penalty, cleaned and dropped as near as possible to where it lay but not nearer the hole.
 “Through the green” is the whole area of the course except a) the teeing ground and the putting green of the hole being played; and b) all hazards on the course.

-STONES IN BUNKERS are movable obstructions.
-Rule 24-1 applies.
+STONES IN BUNKERS: Stones are movable obstructions and Rule 24-1 applies.
 If the ball moves while removing the stones, it must be replaced, without penalty, providing the movement is directly attributed to the removal of the stones.

-FRENCH DRAINS are immovable obstructions.
-Rule 24-2 applies.
+FRENCH DRAINS: These drains are immovable obstructions and Rule 24-2 applies.
+If a player's stance, ball or swing interfers with the gravel associated with these drains known as Spider Arms may take relief.
 The player may lift the ball and drop it, without penalty, within one club-length of and not nearer the hole than the nearest point of relief.

 DISTANCE MEASURING DEVICES: A player may obtain distance information by use of a distance-measuring device.
 If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect their play (e.g., elevation changes, wind speed, etc.), the player is in breach of Rule 14-3.